Extending the Kubernetes API: A comprehensive guide to Custom Resource Definitions (CRDs)

 - Monitoring: Set up monitoring and alerts to track CR usage across namespaces and clusters.
 Errors or issues could arise in any namespace, so monitoring needs to account for that.

-CRD Security
+CRD security

 Ensuring CRD security and proper access control is crucial for a safe and stable Kubernetes cluster.
 Here are a few key steps you can take: